-- init: Called when the fun is registered, in the process that holds the fun.
+- CryptoKeyFun(init): Called when the fun is registered, in the process that holds the fun.
 Here the crypto key fun can do any necessary initializations.
-Allowed return values: ok, {ok,NewCryptoKeyFun} (NewCryptoKeyFun will be registered instead of CryptoKeyFun), or {error,Reason} (the registration will be aborted and crypto_key_fun/1 will return {error,Reason}, where Reason can be any term). - {debug_info, Mode, Module, Filename}: Called when the key is needed for module Module in file Filename.
+Allowed return values: - ok - {ok, NewCryptoKeyFun} NewCryptoKeyFun will be registered instead of CryptoKeyFun. - {error, Term} the registration will be aborted and crypto_key_fun/1 will return {error, Term}, where Term can be any term. - CryptoKeyFun({debug_info, Mode, Module, Filename}): Called when the key is needed for module Module in the file Filename.
 Mode describes the method of encryption; currently the only allowed value is des3_cbc.

-The fun should return the key as list of characters or fail if there is no key available. - clear: Called just before the fun is unregistered.
+The fun should return the key as list of characters, or fail if there is no key available.

+• CryptoKeyFun(clear): Called just before the fun is unregistered.
 Do any needed cleanup here.
 The return value is not important, but will be passed back to the caller of clear_crypto_key_fun/0.